Below is an overview of the topics.

 Technology is a critical mechanism to bend the emissions curve down and provide clean energy to feed our insatiable need for power.
-We examine the opportunities that will clean up our energy infrastructure while maintaining market competitiveness.
+New technologies, policies, and strategies have emerged to deliver clean energy while maintaining market competitiveness.

 The Generation of Clean Energy

-The clean energy transition is underway, and there are multiple paths forward.
-We explore new research and viable energy options for clean energy generation.
+The clean energy transition is underway and there are multiple paths forward.
+We explore new research and viable energy options for clean and competitive energy generation.

-From 2006-2011, investors poured billions into cleantech ventures with negligible returns during a period retrospectively known as Cleantech 1.0.
-What have we learned from the collapse of Cleantech 1.0 and how we can ensure the success of Cleantech 2.0?
+From 2006-2011, investors poured billions into cleantech ventures with negligible returns, during a period retrospectively known as Cleantech 1.0.
+What have we learned from the collapse of Cleantech 1.0 and how we can ensure the success of the dawning era of Cleantech?

 Solving the “Hard-to-Solve” Sectors